tarangver/URL-Shortener/README.md

    - The shortened URL should appear, click on the URL and it should redirect you to the original long URL.
    - The shortened URL should also appear in the **History of Shortened URLs** section , along with the option to copy or delete it.
    - Test the functionality of copying the URL and deleting history entries.

+3. **Check the Database:**
+   - Go to `phpMyAdmin`, select your database `url_shortener`, and check the `urls` table
+   - You should see entries for the long URL and its corresponding short code.

 ### Troubleshooting
 - If you encounter a "Not Found" error on hitting the shortend URL, ensure:
   - You have an `.htaccess` file in the url-shortener directory,